Lifestyle Changes to Lower Your Blood Pressure

 Poor sleep quality is linked to an increased risk of high blood pressure.
 Improving your sleep can improve your mood, stress and health.

-- If you are not sleeping well and this doesn’t improve, talk to your healthcare team.
+If you're not sleeping well and these steps don't help, talk to your healthcare team.

 Stop Using Tobacco